-SQL server determines case sensitivity by COLLATION.
+SQL server determines case sensitivity by

-COLLATION can be set at various levels.
+can be set at various levels.- Server-level

-2. Database-level
+- Database-level

-3. Column-level
+- Column-level

-4. Expression-level
+- Expression-level

-One can check the COLLATION at each level as mentioned in Raj More's answer.
+at each level as mentioned in Raj More's answer.

 Check Server Collation